vibbits/training-material/topics/R/tutorials/Reading_Writing/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Reading and writing data"
+title: "05 Reading and writing data"

 questions:
   - "How to import your data into RStudio?"